Lactose is the naturally occurring sugar in animal milks e.g. cow, goat and sheep, and can be found in many food products, including:

-- Dairy products (i.e. butter, cream, cheese, yoghurt)
+- Dairy products (i.e. butter, cream, cheese, yoghurt) and ice cream

 - Biscuits, cakes and chocolate